Qatar runs covert desert training camp for Syrian rebels

 The CIA declined to comment, as did Qatar's foreign ministry and an FSA spokesman in Turkey.

-It is not clear whether the Qatari program is coordinated with a strategy of Western and Gulf countries to turn disparate non-Islamist rebel groups into a force to combat the militants.
+It is not clear whether the Qatari programme is coordinated with a strategy of Western and Gulf countries to turn disparate non-Islamist rebel groups into a force to combat the militants.

 Such efforts have been hampered by Western hesitancy about providing significant military aid, because it could end up with extremists.
 Gulf states dislike the West's emphasis on fighting Islamic State.
 Assad is the bigger problem, they say.